 Support a Black Owned Business listed in the Ultimate Black Love Gift Guide!
 It's a coupon book and each discount is good for 1 year!!

 Bonus: White people can celebrate Black Love Day as well.
-On Black Love Day, whose who do not share the Black existence have an intentional opportunity to spent more time finding their soul and their conscious, rather than argue or investigate why Black people are in pain.
-The state of this world has not only come about due to race issues alont, but of moral issues also.
+On Black Love Day, those who do not share the Black existence have an intentional opportunity to spent more time finding their soul and their conscious, rather than argue or investigate why Black people are in pain.
+Well-meaning, anti-racist non-black community members can use this day to share messages of equality, equity, inclusion, diversity, and social justice for under-represented, oppressed, marginalized Black and Brown people.
+The state of this world has not only come about due to race issues alone, but of moral issues also.